Lexington DUI Expungement Lawyer

 Even if you were arrested and your case was dismissed, you may still have a criminal record that continues to limit you in everyday life.
 If you’re ready to do something about a mistake you made years ago, help is available.

 Were you convicted of a DUI in Lexington, KY, or the surrounding areas?
-Our Lexington DUI expungement lawyers at Suhre & Associates, LLC can help you eliminate the stigma of a DUI that happened long ago.
+Our Lexington DUI expungement lawyers at Suhre & Associates DUI and Criminal Defense Lawyers can help you eliminate the stigma of a DUI that happened long ago.

 Contact our Lexington law offices to schedule a free consultation with one of our criminal defense attorneys at (859) 569-4014.
 We’ll examine your case and determine if you’re eligible to get your DUI expunged from the record.

-How Suhre & Associates, LLC Can Help You With a Lexington DUI Expungement
+How Suhre & Associates DUI and Criminal Defense Lawyers Can Help You With a Lexington DUI Expungement

-How Suhre & Associates, LLC Can Help You With a Lexington DUI Expungement
+How Suhre & Associates DUI and Criminal Defense Lawyers Can Help You With a Lexington DUI Expungement

 If you’re eligible to have your DUI expunged, we’re happy to work with you to make that happen in Lexington, Kentucky.